Columbus Circle: Neighborhood

 The five streets radiating from the circle separate the immediate surrounding area into five distinct portions.

 In the early 20th century, much of the development around Columbus Circle was spurred by magazine publisher William Randolph Hearst, who acquired several plots before he ultimately erected the Hearst Magazine Building at Eighth Avenue and 57th Street in 1928.
 Hearst had envisioned the creation of a large Midtown headquarters for his company near Columbus Circle, in the belief that the area would become the city's next large entertainment district.
 By the late 1920s, Hearst was acquiring large amounts of land in the area in an effort to create a "Hearst Plaza" near Columbus Circle.
 The Hearst Magazine Building, later expanded into the Hearst Tower, is the only remnant of this scheme, the other parts of the proposal having collapsed in the Great Depression.

 West

 To the west of the circle is a superblock spanning two streets, bounded by Broadway, 60th Street, Ninth Avenue, 58th Street, and Eighth Avenue.
 The superblock was formerly two separate blocks.
+In 1901 the first theatre built in the Columbus Circle area, the Circle Theatre, was built.
 From 1902 to 1954, the Majestic Theatre occupied the more southerly of the two blocks.

 Robert Moses closed and eliminated that block of 59th Street during the New York Coliseum's construction from 1954 to 1956.
 The construction project, in turn, was the culmination of an effort to remove San Juan Hill, the slum that had been located at the site.
 Until the Jacob K. Javits Convention Center was built in Hell's Kitchen in the 1980s, the Coliseum was the primary event venue for New York City.
 By 1985, there were plans to replace the Coliseum, and after a series of delays, the Coliseum was demolished in 2000.